telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/if-field.md

 # If Field

-[IfField](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.flow.model.fields.iffield) is a [Field]({%slug radwordsprocessing-concepts-fields%}) element compares two values and inserts the text appropriate to the result of the comparison.
+[IfField](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.flow.model.fields.iffield) is a [Field]({%slug radwordsprocessing-concepts-fields%}) element that compares two values and inserts the text appropriate to the result of the comparison.

 ## Field Syntax

-This is how the syntax of a If field looks like:
+This is how the syntax of an If field looks like:

 | Syntax   											                   |
 | :---     											                   |